-PCPSA has completed the required Lead Service Line Inventory and submitted the results to the Virginia Department of Health Office of Drinking Water.
-Based on customer self-identification, historical records and field investigation, we have determined that there are no Unknown materials in the system.
+The PCPSA has completed the required Lead Service Line Inventory and submitted the results to the Virginia Department of Health Office of Drinking Water.
+Based on customer self-identification, historical records and field investigation, we have determined that there was no lead, galvanized requiring replacement, or lines with unknown materials in the system.
 We thank you for your help and cooperation.
 The hard copy full inventory is available at the PCPSA offices.